 Therefore, if you’re looking to shed some pounds, here are a few running beginner’s guidelines that can help you achieve your weight loss goals without risking injury or disappointment.

-Key Running for Weight Loss Tips & Recommendations
+Key Weight Loss Tips & Recommendations for Runners

 First of all you need to set goals.
 Clear and measurable goal pave the way toward greater fitness results.
 If you don’t set a target to aim for, then you’ll definitely get either bored, confused or both, which can spell disaster on your new fitness resolution.
 Therefore, before you head out of the door, grab a piece of decide on your goals.
 Choose a realistic goal which will allow to gradually build your fitness foundation.